-Remote access accounts must be requested, approved and set up by ITS before being utilized.
-Visit this page for more detail once you have completed orientation.
+Once you have completed orientation remote access accounts must be requested, approved and set up by ITS before being utilized.

-Two-Factor Authentication is required in order to obtain remote access to the Wake Forest Baptist Health Network.
-Visit this page for more detail once you have completed orientation.
+Two-Factor Authentication is required in order to obtain remote access to the Wake Forest Baptist Network and should be requested at the same time as remote access.

 How can I easily navigate around the Medical Center?